 Step 3: Create a Software Vendor Short List

 At this point, we will throw spaghetti at the wall.
 In Step 4, we’ll focus on the spaghetti that actually sticks.
-In Step 3, you should list every software system out there you know that services the glass, window, and/or door industry.
+In Step 3, you should list every flat glass, window, or door manufacturing software system out there you know that services your specific needs.
 This list will include industry-specific companies and more general companies.
-Ways to find software suppliers, include Google searches (depends on the keywords you use), industry-specific magazines/websites/trade shows, competitors, suppliers, and industry colleagues.
+Ways to find manufacturing software suppliers, include Google/Bing searches (depends on the keywords you use), industry-specific magazines/websites/trade shows, competitors, suppliers, and industry colleagues.

-Additionally, before we go onto Step 4, I should remind you of something we’ve found at my firm that is very important.
-As you search for a software supplier and narrow in on the specific software solution, keep in mind your company’s hardware needs.
-You need to have a firm understanding of the technical components, internet speed into your building and connection to other buildings (if you have any), the manufacturing machines you are interfacing into, on premise or cloud servers and their specs, networking, and much more.
+Additionally, before we go onto Step 4, I should remind you of something we’ve found at A+W Software that is very important.
+As you search for a manufacturing, glass cutting, tempering, optimization, quoting, e-commerce, or another type of software supplier, keep in mind your company’s hardware needs.
+You need to have a firm understanding of the technical components, internet speed into and around your building and connection to other buildings (if you have any), the manufacturing machines you are interfacing with, on premise or cloud servers and their specs, networking, and much more.
 This information will be covered in more depth in Part III, so stay tuned!

 Step 4: Validate Your Short List (a.k.a.
 Make Exclusions)